y5labs/seacreature/examples/productmodel2/README.md

 3. Clear OrderItem filter
 4. All products show

+Issue is that intermediate connections for projections that travel through the graph get altered by filters on the intermediate data.
+Need to calculate diffs as a result.
+Perhaps a library that helps?

+project(orderitems, [ product, supplier ])
+project(orderitems, [ order, customer ])

+Check mutex?
+How to stop continual propigation?

 - [ ] Matrix (Top Products x Top Customers)
 - [ ] OmniSearch
 - [ ] EnabledFilters